 - deli turkey

 Remember that your Crohn’s nutrition plan is highly individualized.
-What works for one may cause havoc in another.
-See a healthcare professional to help guide you with your choices.
+What works for one may cause negative effects in another.
+See a healthcare provider to help guide you with your choices.

 It’s true that life with Crohn’s can make eating a chore and even a nuisance.
 But remember, food is not your enemy!